SUPPORT APOCALISSE NOVA DANCE PROJECT

 We kindly invite you to support our campaign in order to collect 5000€ to cover some expenses for the production of the show, such as:

 - Travel costs, lodging and per diem

-- Light design and sound system (equipment and technicians)
+- Light design and sound system (equipments and technicians)

 - Editing, printing and distribution of flyers and posters

 - Photography & Videography